Sports Premium & School Sport

 All children in Year 4 receive approximately 24 weeks of swimming lessons through the Autumn and Spring terms.
 Children in Year 5 and Year 6 share the remaining 12 weeks in catch up swimming lessons.

 A wide range of activities are delivered in school which aim to engage and inspire all our children.
-We are committed to ensure that all children receive at least 2 hours per week of high quality well – planned PE.
+We are committed to ensure that all children receive at least 2 hours per week of high quality well planned PE covering all areas of the National Curriculum.

 At St George’s we teach all the areas of games;